Seb-Jimmink/MAKESensor/MAKE Infra/README.md

 **Step 6.** Run the following command 'docker compose up --build'.

 **Step 7.** If you did this every thing should run fine, the webpage should be accessible on the IP your fronend is hosted.
-(If both containers are hosted on the same machine, the IP is the same as the IPV4 IP of the server) (and if you changed the port from 80 you will have to access the site through that port, so IPV4:SelectedPort)
+(If you changed the port from 80 you will have to access the site through that port, so IPV4:**SelectedPort**)

-**Step 8.** If you want to stop the docker containers, use the following keys when in the running terminals.
-CTRL+C
+**Step 8.** If you want to stop the docker containers, use the following keys when in the running terminals. **CTRL+C**

 *or*